Back to All Events

 About the Author

-New York Times bestseller and book club favorite Meg Waite Clayton is the author of nine novels, including the forthcoming international bestsellers The Postmistress of Paris, The Last Train to London and The Wednesday Sisters.
-Her books have been published in 24 languages.
-Clayton's screenplay for The Last Train to London was chosen for the prestigious Meryl Streep- and Nicole Kidman-sponsored The Writers Lab.
+New York Times bestseller and book club favorite Meg Waite Clayton is the author of nine novels, including Typewriter Beach and the international bestsellers The Postmistress of Paris, which was a Good Morning America Buzz Book and New York Times Editors Choice, and The Last Train to London, a finalist for the National Jewish Book Award.
+Her The Wednesday Sisters is one of Entertainment Weekly’s 25 Essential Best Friend Novels of all time.
+Clayton's books have been published in 24 languages, and her screenplay for The Last Train to London was chosen for the prestigious Meryl Streep- and Nicole Kidman-sponsored The Writers Lab.
 She divides her time between California and Connecticut.

 About the Moderator